 Google Colab/Colaboratory is free to use on a cloud-based which is very similar to Jupyter’s environment.

 Suppose you train a heavy Deep Learning model, but your PC or laptop can’t take the workload or hang due to insufficient memory or processing power, etc. That is where ‘Google Colab’ helps the individual.
 Google Colab is an online (cloud) platform.
 Your work in Google Colab is directly saved into your drive as it is in the cloud.

-Only a free Google Account is required, and no need to apply or buy the service.
+Only a free Google Account is required, and no need to apply for or buy the service.
 Easy & Simple!
 A remarkable feature of Colab is that it offers free GPU and TPU access to run your heavy ML/DL tasks!
 Therefore, if your local machine does not have enough CPU power (or doesn’t have access to GPU/TPU), then Google CoLab can be one solution.